Uploads a video file using the console or a third-party tool.

 For more information about workflow triggering and matching rules, see Add media.
 The workflow is in the

 - Match the file name extension.

-Only a multimedia file can trigger a media workflow, which is determined by the media repository using the file name extension.
+Triggering requirement is that the file is a multi-media file, Media Files service determines through the extension of a file.
 The file does not contain an extension (the file name does not contain the extension separator ".") or the extension meets the following rules:

 3gp, asf, avi, dat, dv, flv, f4v, gif, m2t, m3u8, m4v, mj2, mjpeg, mkv, mov, mp4, mpe, mpg, mpeg, mts, ogg, qt, rm, rmvb, swf, ts, vob, wmv and webm.

 aac, ac3, acm, amr, ape, caf, flac, m4a, mp3, ra, wav, wma and aiff.

 You can specify media attributes, including the title, tag, description, category, cover URL, and custom data, to trigger a media workflow.
 For more information about the attribute description, see “Request parameters” in Add Media.